-Computation of stormwater runoff for drainage areas less than 150 acres, with a time of concentration of 20 minutes or less, may be by the Rational Method.
+The Rational Method shall be used to generate peak flows for drainage basins less than 150 acres that do not require detention or timing considerations, with a time of concentration of 20 minutes or less, may be by the Rational Method.
 The discharge computed by the Rational Method is the peak discharge for a given frequency on the watershed in question, and is given by the following relationship:

-$$Q = K \cdot C \cdot I \cdot A \quad (\text{Eq.
+$$Q = C I A \quad (\text{Eq.
 5-1})$$

+where: Q is the peak design discharge in cubic feet per second for a given frequency on the watershed at the desired design point (cfs).

+C is a dimensionless weighted runoff coefficient, representing ground cover conditions and/or land use within the watershed area.
+(See Table 5-2.)

-- Q is the peak design discharge in cubic feet per second for a given frequency on the watershed at the desired design point. - K is a dimensionless coefficient in account for storms with recurrence intervals greater than 10-years.
-(See Table 5-1.) - C is a dimensionless weighted runoff coefficient, representing ground cover conditions and/or land use within the watershed area.
-(See Table 5-2.) - I is the average rainfall intensity in inches per hour at a rainfall duration equal to the time of concentration, associated with the desired design frequency.
-(See Tables 4-1 and 4-2.) - A is the drainage area in acres contributing runoff to the desired design point.
+I is a dimensionless coefficient in account for storms with recurrence intervals greater than 10 years.
+(See Table 5-1.)

+A is the average rainfall intensity in inches per hour at a rainfall duration equal to the time of concentration, associated with the desired design frequency.
+(See Table 4-1) (in\ hr)

+A_f is the drainage area in acres contributing runoff to the desired design point.
+(ACRES)

+A is the drainage area in acres contributing runoff to the desired design point.